grega/pico-projects/inky-frame-weather-dashboard/README.md

 - Successful updates are auto-confirmed
 - Broken updates are automatically reverted after a few failed boot attempts

+The update should occur during each cycle (eg. every hour, when the device wakes from sleep / refreshes), though can be forced by restarting the device.

 ## License

 This project uses data from the Yr.no API, which requires attribution.
 Make sure to comply with their [Terms of Service](https://developer.yr.no/doc/TermsOfService/).